 Having this process helps me really stay up on my game.

-It helps me follow through on a random thought I had 6 weeks earlier.
+It helps me follow through on a random thought I had 6 weeks later.

 When you are working with a student you take a quick note, or read something in an email, or see a grade, are grading their work, or make an observation in your push-in, then take note of it in the Random Things column…and then you can follow up with it in the future.